 As Super Bowl Sunday draws near, so does Souper Bowl Saturday, that annual celebration of soup sponsored by the Port Washington Chamber of Commerce.

 The battle is joined from noon to 3 p.m. at Fellowship Hall in the United Methodist Church, 35 Middle Neck Rd., Port Washington.
 A portion of the proceeds will be donated to the Twin Pines Consumers Food Pantry.
-The event will also include a food drive, so please bring nonperishable food items to donate.
 For more information, call the Chamber of Commerce at 516-883-6566 or email email@example.com.

 A happy taster at the 2011 Souper Bowl